juanmeleiro/absurdor/NOTES.md

 ## Todo

-Refactor `fmt_event` to use a function per event type.
+- Refactor `fmt_event` to use a function per event type.
+- Add a `seq` number to events to order them if having the same timestamp

 ## Achievements